 Also, unless you’re extraordinarily talented, please don’t expect to be fluent in 3 months or half a year.
 Although some websites will tell you that it’s possible, it would be best to avoid setting unrealistic expectations for yourself.

-You can shorten your time significantly if you study more each day, but you can’t really get away from spending hours.
-What I suggest to do is to create a strong foundation once you’ve moved abroad.
+You can shorten your time significantly if you study more each day, but you can’t get away from spending hours.
+So what I suggest to do is to create a strong foundation once you’ve moved abroad.
 Happy learning!